Not Everyone Is Meant To Follow You Home

 Your family.

-The version of you everyone at home already decided you are.
+The version of you everyone at home already thinks they know.

 And sometimes that makes people easier to talk to.